dell/terraform-provider-powerscale/docs/resources/smb_share.md

 page_title: "powerscale_smb_share Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  Resource for managing SMB Shares in PowerScale array.
+  This resource is used to manage the SMB share entity on PowerScale array.
 PowerScale SMB shares provide clients network access to file system resources on the cluster.
+We can Create, Update and Delete the SMB share using this resource.
+We can also import an existing SMB Share from PowerScale array.
 ---

 # powerscale_smb_share (Resource)

-Resource for managing SMB Shares in PowerScale array.
+This resource is used to manage the SMB share entity on PowerScale array.
 PowerScale SMB shares provide clients network access to file system resources on the cluster.
+We can Create, Update and Delete the SMB share using this resource.
+We can also import an existing SMB Share from PowerScale array.

 ## Example Usage